Skip to content

 Summary#

-• Choose and configure the appropriate authentication class for your use case.
+• Choose and configure the appropriate authentication class or function for your use case.

 • Use JWT configuration options to control token behavior.